Skip to main content

 4. The color bands represent warning levels as outlined by the NCHSAA.
 Scroll down to see recommendations for action for each warning level.

-Click HERE to download a PDF version of instructions.
+Click HERE to download a PDF version of the instructions.